mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### BED

 For many a Traveller, the most important part of a home is where they sleep, a good night’s rest being directly connected to one’s success in the field.
 Many choose a simple mattress-based bed, although those purchased separately are usually an order of magnitude comfier than the standard stateroom model.
 Others prefer hammocks, which have the advantage of keeping the Traveller safe in the event of adverse gravitational effects.
-Beyond this, anti-grav beds hold the Traveller in suspension as they sleep, at a height of up to three metres (although most select a much lower height, in the event of power failure) and in perfect comfort.
+Beyond this, anti-grav beds hold the Traveller in suspension as they sleep, at a height of up to three meters (although most select a much lower height, in the event of power failure) and in perfect comfort.

 Item TL Effect Kg Cost
-Bed (mattress)  1 Single-sized bed (~1 x 2 metres)  80 Cr200
+Bed (mattress)  1 Single-sized bed (~1 x 2 meters)  80 Cr200
 Bed (hammock)  1 Suspended and portable 1 Cr10
 Bed (anti-grav)  12 Floating suspension system 5 Cr1500
-Bed (king-sized)  — Bigger bed (up to 2.5 x 2.5 metres) x3 x5
+Bed (king-sized)  — Bigger bed (up to 2.5 x 2.5 meters) x3 x5

 #### CLOTHING CONSULTANT